AndrewVolostnykh/viewton/docs/GUIDE.md

 > Modificators `like` and `ignore case` also applicable to 'Not equals'

 ### Greater than

+For check that value is greater than the specified value operator `>` could be used.

+Example:
+`/some-entity?randomNumber=>10` - request will return only values where `randomNumber` greater than 10
 ### Less than

+For check that value is less than the specified value operator `<` could be used.

+Example:
+`/some-entity?randomNumber=<10` - request will return only values where `randomNumber` less than 10
 ### Greater or Equals to

+For check that value is greater or equals the specified value operator `>=` could be used.

+Example:
+`/some-entity?randomNumber=>=10` - request will return only values where `randomNumber` greater or equals to 10
 ### Less or Equals to

+For check that value is less or equals the specified value operator `<=` could be used.

+Example:
+`/some-entity?randomNumber=<=10` - request will return only values where `randomNumber` greater than 10

 ### Or

+To select entities by a couple of possible values for fields 'or' operation is very useful.

+For this used operator `|`.
+Specify all the needed values when checking field for equals.

+Example: `/some-entity?email=someemail@mail.com|oremail@mail.com|anotherone@mail.com` - the request will return entities where email equals to `someemail@mail.com` or `oremail@mail.com` or `anotherone@mail.com`

 ### Range

+To select by range of values operator `..` should be used.
+It works similarly to `between` in SQL.

+Example: `/some-entity?birthdate=1992-01-20T20:29:20..2000-01-20T20:29:20` - the request will return values which range is between left date and right date

 ## Aggregate functions
 ### Sum